ViBlog/viewpager/viewpager-intro.md

 ```

 ### v4.PagerTitleStrip
-PagerTitleStrip will display the Title provided and display the previous and next page title and they are not clickable to scroll to the next/previous page.
+PagerTitleStrip will display the Title provided, show the previous and next page title not clickable.

 ![PagerTitleStrip rendering][pagerTitleStripAnimated]